chunji08/HadoopExamples/README.md

 # HadoopExamples
-This is the repository of hadoop cases
+This is the repository of hadoop cases that I have tried in different ways.
+I wish I could get more knowledges by exerising different scenarios.